radioarcane/darkcastlefest/src/content/performers/astari-nite-2024.md

    soundcloud: "https://soundcloud.com/astariniteofficial"
    linktree: "https://linktr.ee/AstariNite"
 description: "Astari Nite crosses an obscure mix between Gothic Rock, Post-Punk and Darkwave, exploring themes of death, love, and the occult."
+seoDescription: "Join us at Dark Castle Fest 2024 for an unforgettable experience with Astari Nite!
+Witness the magic of their flawless musicianship and excellently crafted songs that blend gothic rock and post-punk.If you haven't seen them live, you're missing out on one of the absolute best touring bands today."
 ref: "https://musicbrainz.org/artist/87770db3-ed30-424e-9bea-d79011c7189e"
 ---